 If you're traveling to the Twin Cities area of Minnesota during the 2018 holiday season and are looking for some great places to check out Christmas lights and holiday events, Minneapolis-Saint Paul has several great venues full of seasonal cheer and decorations—from Downtown St. Paul's Wells Fargo Winterskate at Rice Park to the Bentleyville Tour of Lights in the northern city of Duluth.
-There are some individual homes and neighborhoods full to the Christmas spirit too.
+There are some individual homes and neighborhoods full of the Christmas spirit too.

 Whether you're arriving early in the season or just coming in for the holidays themselves, there's plenty to see and explore on your winter adventure to the Twin Cities in 2018.

 Rice Park is home to downtown St. Paul's Christmas tree and the whole park area is draped with twinkling lights from mid-November 2018 through mid-March 2019.
 Here, you'll find the Wells Fargo Winterskate outdoor ice skating rink, the historic Landmark Center, which hosts several holiday events throughout the month, and a ton of Christmas decor throughout the month of December.

 Visiting the Christmas tree and holiday lights in Downtown St. Paul makes for a classic Christmas tradition for residents and visitors alike.

 Minneapolis's Loring Park hosts the annual Holidazzle market, which will feature local vendors, an ice skating rink, light displays, and visits from Santa himself, all free of charge, on Thursdays to Sunday between November 23 and December 23, 2018.

 Along with a dazzling display of thousands of lights, Holidazzle in 2018 features stories that highlight local influencers, products, and places that showcase the food, art, and sports culture of the Twin Cities.
 Local entertainers, food and art vendors, and community groups will each provide programming throughout the month, so make sure to head over to the official website for a full list of winter events.